casaArseniy/twitter_scrape_bot/README.md

 ![start screenshot](https://github.com/casaArseniy/twitter_scrape_bot/blob/main/readme_images/start_v3.png)

-- Select the date until which you want to scrape data from the target.
+- Select the date (in the past) until which you want to scrape data from the target from the present.
 - Select the number of threads (simultaneous browser windows) you want to use.
 Targets will be divided equally between threads.

 ## Data